KnotUntied/flask-ssis/README.md

 ## Installation and Usage (Development)

 MySQL is required.
-Also see included SQL files.
+Also see and execute included SQL files.
 ```sh
 mysqld --console
 ```